 Q. What student activities are available?

 A. There are various extracurricular activities throughout the year organized by the student organizations.
-You will be notified of these via e-mail and/or postings around the Jacobs Management Center and the Alfiero Center.
+You will be notified of these via the GPO weekly e-mail and/or postings around the Jacobs Management Center and the Alfiero Center.
 Contact the sponsoring student organization for details.

 Q. Do I need a computer?